This page is dedicated to how Poles have contributed to the greatness of America.

 Rouissillon was said to have been a member of an "ancient noble family of Poland," a strong believer in individual liberty who rejected the disciplined life of his native land.
 He became acquainted with Shaler and Cleveland in Hamburg, Germany.

 Although his name is not even mentioned in the geography of California, it has been assumed that he was a Polish count living incognito.
 With this disguise, so to speak, he was able to avoid any encounters that might have occurred with enemies.
 California attracted many Poles during the 1840's and 1850's.
 Earlier settlers were immigrant veterans from Polish uprisings, while the period of the gold rush "became the spark which released the great influx of the Polish Peasant or economic immigration to this country."

 Today the waters around Catalina Island are filled with a variety of sail boats and luxurious yachts.
-Boating enthusiasts may even spot the newest Princess Yachts for sale sailing into port.

 World War II

 Polish Squadron - Highest kill rate in the RAF